 102-10.3 Removable Tape:

-102-10.3.1 General: Use removable tape listed on the APL as shown in the Plans and meeting the requirements of 990-4.

-102-10.3.2 Application: Apply removable tape with a mechanical applicator to provide pavement lines that are neat, accurate and uniform.
+102-10.3.1 Application: Apply removable tape with a mechanical applicator to provide pavement lines that are neat, accurate and uniform.
 Equip the mechanical applicator with a film cut-off device and with measuring devices that automatically and accumulatively measure the length of each line placed within an accuracy tolerance of plus or minus 2%.
 Ensure removable tape adheres to the road surface.
 Removable tape may be placed by hand on short sections, 500 feet or less, if it is done in a neat accurate manner.

-102-10.3.3 Retroreflectivity: Apply white and yellow removable tape pavement markings that will attain an initial retroreflectivity of not less than 300 mcd/lx·m2 for white and not less than 250 mcd/lx·m2 for yellow markings.
+102-10.3.2 Retroreflectivity: Apply white and yellow removable tape pavement markings that will attain an initial retroreflectivity of not less than 300 mcd/lx·m2 for white and not less than 250 mcd/lx·m2 for yellow markings.
 Black portions of contrast tapes and black masking tapes must have a retroreflectance of less than 20 mcd/lx·m2.